docker-archive/deploykit/docs/tutorial.md

 Note the names of the plugin.
 We will use the names in the `--name` flag of the plugin CLI to refer to them.

-Here we have a configuration JSON for the group.
-In general, the JSON structures follow a pattern:
+Now we must create the JSOn for a group.
+You will find that the JSON structures follow a pattern:

 ```json
 {